1st CYGNA Global Virtual Meeting: Coping with a Pandemic

 Alexandra Beauregard had kindly agreed to give a short presentation on work-life balance [presentation download] during the pandemic to kick off our meeting.
 Many of us already knew Alexandra and her academic work on work-life balance from earlier CYGNA meetings.
 Alexandra gave a brilliant and highly engaging presentation [picture courtesy of Natalia Fey], mixing some research with plenty of personal reflections.
 None of us wanted to believe that she hadn't done any online teaching before.

-Personal reflections by CYGNA organizing team
+Personal reflections by CYGNA founding team

-The CYGNA organizing team had decided to each provide their reflections on the lockdown.
+The CYGNA founding team had decided to each provide their reflections on the lockdown.
 This would provide a kick-off to the discussion and provide the opportunity to show our faces for those who didn't yet know us.

 Virtual academic community building (Anne-Wil)